Radical Markets with Eric Posner, under contract with the Princeton University Press. Manuscript due Fall 2017, publication expected Spring 2018.

 Much of Simon Kuznets’s economic thinking was closely tied to his Russian Jewish heritage.

-After the Flood: How the Crisis Changed Economic Thought, collection of essays I am editing jointly with Ed Glaeser and Tano Santos coming out of a conference in honor of José Scheinkman in March 2013.
-The contributors are Aloisio Araujo, Patrick Bloton, Ed Glaeser, Lars Hansen, Pete Kyle, Tano Santos and Wei Xiong.
-In addition to co-authoring the introudction, my contribution, “Finance and the Common Good”, will for the conclusion of the volume.
-It is forthcoming from the University of Chicago Press in 2017.
+After the Flood: How the Crisis Changed Economic Thought, edited jointly with Ed Glaeser and Tano Santos.
+In addition to co-authoring the introduction, my contribution, “Finance and the Common Good”, is the conclusion.
+Published by the University of Chicago Press, March 2017.
+(University of Chicago Press site) (Amazon)

 Leading economists reflect on the causes, consequences for economics and appropriate policy responses to the financial crisis.